electric-eloquence/fepper-npm/README.md

 Fepper's `Patternlab` constructor recognizes a second parameter (a working directory parameter) for instantiating a `patternlab` object.
-This allows it to be instantiated from any directory within any task runner or third-party framework.
+This allows it to be instantiated from any directory within any task runner or custom application.

 Fepper exposes these methods on the `patternlab` object:

 * build: function (options)
+* patternsonly: function (options)
 * compileUi: function (options)
-* patternsonly: function (options)
+* resetConfig: function (config)

-The options argument is optional.
-If submitted, it must be an object whose properties are intended to override one or more properties in the configs object consumed by the `Patternlab` constructor.
+The `options` parameter is optional.
+If submitted, it must be an object whose properties are intended to override one or more properties in the `config` object consumed by the `Patternlab` constructor.

+Keep in mind that configs passed with an `options` parameter will persist through all future operations on that `Patternlab` instance.
+In order to revert the configs back to the original configs, call `resetConfig` with the original configs.

 Fepper is 100% compatible with Pattern Lab PHP Mustache code.
 It aims to maintain parity with the PHP project with respect to performance and core